dart-lang/pub-dev/doc/help-scoring.md

 * Dart

-The platform support will be detected by analyzing the transitive import graph of the top-level libraries, and finding what core libraries are used. (eg. a package importing `dart:html` does not support the 'windows' platform).
+The platform support will be detected by analyzing the transitive import graph of the top-level libraries, and finding what core libraries are used. (e.g. a package importing `dart:html` does not support the 'windows' platform).

 If you need to import different libraries for specific platforms (e.g. on the